 What is stress?

-It is the body’s natural defense towards predators and danger.
+It is the body’s natural defence towards predators and danger.
 It flushes the body with hormones to prepares systems to confront or evade danger.
 This is identified as the “fight-or-flight” mechanism.

-There are also emotional and behavioral indications of stress.
-Emotional indicators include; anger, anxiety, burnout, lack of concentration, depression, nail biting, sadness and many other facets.
-Some behavioral fluxes may be food cravings (eating too much or too little), drug and alcohol abuse, social withdrawal and crying.
+There are also emotional and behavioural indications of stress.
+Emotional indicators include; anger, anxiety, burnout, lack of concentration, depression, nail-biting, sadness and many other facets.
+Some behavioural fluxes may be food cravings (eating too much or too little), drug and alcohol abuse, social withdrawal and crying.

 The examination period for a student may cause Acute stress.
 This is short-term stress and is the most common way that stress occurs.
 Acute stress is usually caused by thinking about the pressure of an event that has recently occurred or is an upcoming demand in the near future.
 For example, an examination period is a temporary event where students need to be in a clear and focused frame of mind but also put in an immense amount of hard work and effort into doing well.

 What can you do?

 The first step is to establish a plan of action by well organising and preparing your time and workloads.
 This will help the “out-of-control feeling”.
 The second step is to start to understand the physiological responses occurring in your body and try to adjust them.